 New Mexico Rare Bird Report

-Compiler: Matt J. Baumann
+Compiler: Matt Baumann

 E-mail address: email@example.com

-This is the New Mexico Rare Bird Report for May 20, 2013 sponsored by the New Mexico Ornithological Society.
+This is the New Mexico Rare Bird Report for April 10, 2017 sponsored by the New Mexico Ornithological Society.
 When phone numbers are given for private property, please call before going to ask for permission.
 In ranch country, do not stray off the roads.
 Places mentioned in the report, a checklist of N.M. birds, and more locations on uncommon and specialty species can be found in the N.M.
 Bird Finding Guide.
 You can purchase the NM Bird Finding Guide here.
 A more complete, updated version of the checklist can be found here.
 For prior records of species in New Mexico, search the online archive of the NMOS Field Notes at http://nm-cis.unm.edu/partners/nmos.

 For photos of rarities and directions to some birding sites, check http://sites.google.com/site/oldenettelspage or the New Mexico Rarities Group on Flickr at http://www.flickr.com/groups/nmrarities/.
 NMOS is now on Facebook, search for New Mexico Ornithological Society.